Man’s wallet stolen while helping dog hit by car

 He said the dog was in good spirits despite being hurt.
 Neighbors brought a towel to help, and Airington said he waited about 30 minutes for Animal Control.

-After Animal Control picked up the dog, Airington went inside the Wawa to get his coffee.
+After Animal Control picked up the dog, Airington went inside the Wawa to get a coffee.

 He went home and searched, then got an alert from his bank that someone was trying to use his credit card at a nearby gas station.